arkel23/layerwiseclr/README.md

   --cont_layers_range CONT_LAYERS_RANGE
                         Choose which last N layers to contrast from (def last 2 layers).
-  --freeze_teacher      If use this flag then freeze teacher network --bn_proj             If use this flag then uses projector MLP with BN instead of LN --no_proj_layers {1,2,3}
+  --freeze_teacher      If use this flag then freeze teacher network --no_stop_gradient    If use this flag then no stop gradient (on SimLWCLR --bn_proj             If use this flag then uses projector MLP with BN instead of LN --no_proj_layers {1,2,3}
                         Number of layers for projection head.